redhat-na-ssa/demo-ibm-spyre/README.md

 ## Demo - Quick Start

 > [!IMPORTANT]
-> Run the following commands from the enhanced web terminal
+> Run the following commands from the enhanced web terminal.
+>
+> These instructions require `cluster-admin` to install and configure the web terminal

 ```sh
 # apply the enhanced (OpenShift) web terminal